Iowa

 Substitute Notification

-Iowa permits substitute notification when the cost of providing direct notice would exceed $250,000, the affected class exceeds 350,000 persons, or the entity does not have sufficient contact information.
-Substitute notification consists of email notice (if the entity has email addresses), conspicuous posting on the entity's website, and notification to major statewide media.
+Iowa permits substitute notification when the cost of providing direct notice would exceed $250,000, the affected class exceeds 350,000 persons, or the entity lacks sufficient contact information.
+Substitute notification consists of email notice (where available), conspicuous posting on the entity's website, and notification to major statewide media.

 When Notification Is Not Required